Java network concurrency

 Concurrency: an introduction

-• Ability to handle multiple tasks at the same time
+• The ability to manage multiple tasks running at the same time.

 Java network concurrency